latex3/latex2e/required/graphics/README.md

 and version 1.3c or later is part of all distributions of LaTeX version 2005/12/01 or later.

-The list of all files belonging to the Graphics Bundle is listed above.
+The list of all files belonging to this bundle is listed above.

 The use of these files is otherwise unrestricted.